Finnfellow/PodPilots/README.md

 PodPilot is a streamlined podcast publishing and analytics dashboard designed to make managing, monetizing, and distributing podcast episodes as simple and centralized as possible.

+## MVP Features

+- Home page
+- Create an account on Podpilot
+- Dashboard to show previous uploads
+- Upload a video to a platform

 ## Features

 - Create and manage multiple podcasts under one account